lpan/lpan.github.io/_posts/2018-05-04-migrating-to-grpc.md

 This approach can lead to many problems.
 For example, client can run out of server-wide retry budget quickly.
 We use consistent-hashing as the client-side load balancing algorithm.
-If a node fails (regardless the error is fatal or transient), all the RPCs that are hashed to that node will fail for the **first time**, and then retry.
+If a node fails (regardless the error is fatal or transient), all the RPCs that are hashed to that node will fail on the first attempt, and then retry.

 In addition, if there are more than one false-positive nodes returned from the service registry (eg. when doing a rolling restart), the second attempt (the